mansam/fossbox/content/tmr9209-playtestathon-review.md

 Author: tmr9209
 Tags: legacy, foss@rit
 Category: legacy
-Summary: On Thursday, August 2, the FOSSBox set up an event called The Playtestathon to ...
+Summary: On Thursday, August 2, the FOSSBox set up an event called The Playtestathon to encourage people to try out prototypes and games that students had been working on at RIT.
+By hosting a Playtestathon we hoped to gain constructive feedback on our prototypes and game.
+We also hoped to make this event recurring so that students throughout the year could bring their work and have a great learning experience, all the while getting feedback from people who would play their game, making their games even m ...

 On Thursday, August 2, the FOSSBox set up an event called The Playtestathon to encourage people to try out prototypes and games that students had been